tate-it/energy-toolbox/tasks/prd-sii-xml-generator.md

 ## 7. Technical Considerations

-* **Framework**: Next.js 15y App Router, leveraging Server & Client Components best practices.
+* **Framework**: Next.js 15 App Router, leveraging Server & Client Components best practices.
 * **UI Components**: Leverage existing components from `@/components/ui` folder (form, input, select, radio-group, checkbox, button, card, alert, dialog, tabs, etc.).
 Limit creation of new custom components unless strictly necessary for specific SII requirements.
 * **Stepper Management**: Utilize the **Stepperize** library to orchestrate multi-step navigation, validation gating, and progress display.
+Step navigation state SHALL be managed by Stepperize independently from URL state.
+* **State Management**:
+  - **NuQS** for all application state with JSON serialization using `parseAsJson` with Zod validation
+  - One URL parameter per wizard step (s1, s2, ..., s18)
+  - Custom hooks wrapping `useQueryState` for each step with:
+    - Abbreviated field name mappings
+    - Default values
+    - Zod schema validation
+    - Type-safe interfaces
+  - Performance optimizations:
+    - Debounced updates for text inputs
+    - Batch updates for related fields
+    - State persistence to URL on step navigation
+* **Validation**:
+  - **Zod** schemas for each step matching SII requirements
+  - Validation on field blur and before step navigation
+  - Error messages in Italian
+  - No validation state in URL (recalculate on mount)
 * **XML Generation**: Implement a pure TypeScript utility that maps form state to DOM objects and serializes to UTF-8 XML.
 Use the provided `xml-schema.xsd` for validation (via an in-browser XSD validator such as `xsd-schema-validator` compiled to WASM).
-* **State Management**: React Context & hooks for wizard state, with NuQS managing URL-synced persistence.
-No backend API.
+* **Type Safety**:
+  - Strict TypeScript interfaces for all URL parameters
+  - Zod schema inference for form data types
+  - Mapped types for abbreviated → full field names
 * **Testing**: Unit tests for validation rules; integration test that generates a sample offer and asserts XSD validity.

 ## 8. Success Metrics